Geordio/CarND-MPC-Project/README.md

 ## Tuning

 Tuning the MPC took considerable time and effort.
 This was mainly based on experimentation and trial and error (there must be a better way to do this activity).
 I created a weight factor for the cte, psi error, velocity error, steering, speed, and rate of change of both the steering and speed.
 It was easy to establish values that meant that the vehicle could complete the majority of the track at 40mph, but above this it took a lot of iterations to get to useable values.
+After a lot of tuning, I was able to successfully complete laps at 70mph

 ## Simulation